Verify MetaMask wallet controlfor financial workflows

 Frequently asked questions

-No. MetaMask is wallet software.
-It can sign messages that prove wallet control, but legal identity, AML, and KYC decisions remain part of your institution's own workflow.
+No. MetaMask is a wallet, not an identity provider.
+It can help sign messages that prove wallet control, but legal identity, AML, and KYC decisions remain part of your institution's own workflow.

 Accredifi creates a one-time signing request.
-The user signs it in MetaMask, Accredifi verifies the signature against the public address, and the private key never leaves the wallet.
+The user signs it through MetaMask using an Ethereum message-signing prompt, Accredifi verifies the signature against the public address, and the private key never leaves the wallet.

 It proves the user controlled the wallet at the time of signing.
 It does not prove current control forever, and balance data is supporting evidence captured separately at a point in time.